Overview

 1→2→3→4 | vault status, agent login works, CN/SAN correct |

-| Connect proxy.test/prod | CA chain stays current | setup-vault-agent-proxy-config2.sh |
+| Connect environment proxy | CA chain stays current | setup-vault-agent-mtls-client-config.sh → setup-vault-agent-proxy-config.sh |

-1 | Agent logs “rendered chain…”, NGINX reload ok |
+1→2 | Agent logs “rendered chain…”, NGINX reload ok |

-| New container app | Secrets + optional PKI | bootstrap_secret_agent.sh → Compose sidecar |
+| New container app | Secrets + optional PKI | bootstrap-secret-agent.sh → Compose sidecar |

 1→2 | Agent logs “authentication successful”, secret files present |

-| New host app (mTLS leaf) | Leaf cert + rotation | setup-vault-agent-mtls-client-config2.sh → setup-vault-agent-app-config2.sh |
+| New host app (mTLS leaf) | Leaf cert + rotation | setup-vault-agent-mtls-client-config.sh → setup-vault-agent-app-config.sh |

 1→2 | Leaf files exist, systemd unit active, app starts |

-| SecretID rotation | Refresh AppRole SecretID | bootstrap_secret_agent.sh (new option) or vault write auth/approle/.../secret-id |
+| SecretID rotation | Refresh AppRole SecretID | bootstrap-secret-agent.sh (new option) or vault write auth/approle/.../secret-id |

 – | New secret_id in app path, reload agent |